cOpEtriNe/Katware/README.md

 *NOT UPDATING ANYMORE BECAUSE NO ONE USES THIS LMAO* **But i do have some things to add**

+If you'd like to give me any ideas, contact me on discord: asdjgolgolo#4559

 # KATGui
 GUI For the ROBLOX Game KAT!
 It's Free And Open Source!